openfaas/workshop/lab1b.md

 * Under "Add node pool(s)"

 Use 2x 4GB / 2vCPU

-(More can be added at a later date.)
+> Note: You can add more capacity at a later time, if required

 * Download the [doctl](https://github.com/digitalocean/doctl#installing-doctl) CLI and place it in your path.